Navigating the Basics of a DOT Inspection: A Comprehensive Guide

 Types of DOT Inspections

-There are six levels of DOT inspections, each with its focus and degree of thoroughness:
+There are six levels of DOT inspections, each with its own focus and degree of thoroughness:

-- Level I – Full Inspection: This is the most comprehensive inspection type.
-It assesses both the driver and vehicle, including the examination of documents like the driver's license, hours-of-service documentation, and the vehicle's medical card.
+• Level I – Full Inspection: This is the most comprehensive inspection type.
+It assesses both the driver and vehicle, including examining documents like the driver's license, hours-of-service documentation, and the vehicle's medical card.

-- Level II – Walk-Around Inspection: This type involves the examination of those vehicle components that can be inspected without physically getting under the vehicle.
+• Level II – Walk-Around Inspection: This type involves examining those vehicle components that can be inspected without physically getting under the vehicle.

-- Level V – Vehicle-Only Inspection: This inspection includes everything in a Level I inspection, but without the driver present.
+• Level V – Vehicle-Only Inspection: This inspection includes everything in a Level I review, but without the driver present.

 Key Components Examined During a DOT Inspection